and Q & A:

 you with a receipt so that you may make an insurance claim.
 We gladly accept Visa,

-Mastercard, personal checks (by direct debit to your bank account) and money orders.
+Mastercard, personal checks and money orders.

 Q: Why do I have to fill out a history form?